 If you’re looking to add a workhorse of a treadmill to your home gym, we recommend the NordicTrack Commercial 1750.

-The reason we aware the iFIT programming a 5 out of 5 is because it has a wide array of classes and instructors that are on the same level as some Peloton instructors.
+The reason we award the iFIT programming a 5 out of 5 is because it has a wide array of classes and instructors that are on the same level as some Peloton instructors.
 It also shows you how long each workout lasts, estimated calorie burn, and an “effort” scale (or how hard you’ll have to push yourself.

 A 3.5 CHP motor and top speed of 12 MPH means you can do sprints on this treadmill without worrying about burning out the components.
 A treadmill motor of this size is capable of withstanding years and years of use from avid runners.